microsoft/qsharp-compiler/README.md

 ### Telemetry ###

-By default, sending out telemetry is disabled for all code in this repository, but it can be enabled via compilation flag.
+By default, sending out telemetry is disabled for all code in this repository, but it can be enabled via a compilation flag.
 Our shipped extensions that are built based on the code in this repository support collecting telemetry.
 In that case, opt-in or opt-out works via the corresponding setting in Visual Studio and Visual Studio Code, and the telemetry we collect falls under the [Microsoft Privacy Statement](https://privacy.microsoft.com/privacystatement).